Pope Innocent IV: Later politics

-The Final conflict
+Final conflict

 Realizing that Manfred had no intention of submitting to the Papacy or to anyone else, Innocent and his papal army headed south from his summer residence at Anagni on 8 October, intending to confront Manfred's forces.
 On 27 October 1254 the Pope entered the city of Naples.
 It was there, on a sick bed, that Innocent heard of Manfred's victory at Foggia on 2 December against the Papal forces, led by the new Papal Legate, Cardinal Guglielmo Fieschi, the Pope's nephew.
 The tidings are said to have precipitated Pope Innocent's death on 7 December 1254 in Naples.
 From triumph to disaster had taken only a few months.

 Shortly after Innocent's election as pope, his nephew Opizzo had been appointed Latin Patriarch of Antioch.
 In December 1251 Innocent IV himself appointed another nephew, Ottobuono, Cardinal Deacon of S. Andriano.
 Ottobuono was subsequently elected Pope Adrian V in 1276.

 Upon his death, Innocent IV was succeeded by Pope Alexander IV (Rinaldo de' Conti).